 Keep your hands in this position when you turn.
+In this image, the driver is pulling with their left hand, and pushing with their right.

-Since your hands never cross over the steering wheel, there is less chance of an injury to the face, hands, or arms if the airbag deploys.
+Since your hands never cross over the steering wheel, there is less chance of an injury to the face, hands, or arms if the air bag deploys.